exogee-technology/graphweaver/README.md

 `npx graphweaver@latest init`

-The prompts will ask you which backends to install, and create a scaffold project with schema folders ready to create a schema.
+The prompts will ask you which backends to install for this app.

 First you will be asked to name the project: